Candy Crush Saga: Development

 King had not planned for Candy Crush Saga to be as popular as it was, expecting the game to have only a six-month window after which players would move on to a different game, and thus had committed only minimal resources to its ongoing support at launch.
 Instead, with the game's popularity still high by the end of 2012, King became more serious about supporting the game for the long term, looking into deeper game mechanics, adding more levels, and other methods to extend the game.
 Since its release, Candy Crush Saga was expanded over the years by adding new episodes, each containing a number of new levels.
 This enabled King to also introduce new gameplay features alongside other game improvements.
 New features were first tested on King's own portal to see how players there responded and allowed them to tweak these as needed, then push them into the episodes on the Facebook/mobile version.
 By September 2016, King released its 2000th level for the game to celebrate the milestone of over 1 trillion Candy Crush Saga games having been played.
-More recently, with the game offered as a free-to-play model, King seeks to provide new content on a weekly or biweekly basis, including time-limited content.
+Starting around that time, with the game offered as a free-to-play model, King seeks to provide new content on a weekly or biweekly basis, including time-limited content.
 Zacconi saw this approach as a means to keep players, who otherwise have not purchased anything, to keep coming back and playing the game.

+In March 2025, Candy Crush Soda Saga was included in the 14.1 beta of Android Auto, as part of the Android Auto testing program.
+The game was already available on cars with Android Automotive, and could be played on the 14.1 beta when the car was in park.

 Reception

-According to review aggregator website Metacritic, the game received an average review score of 79/100, indicating generally positive reviews.
-Ellie Gibson of Eurogamer referred to Candy Crush Saga as 2013's "Game of the Year".
+According to review aggregator website Metacritic, the game received an average review score of 79/100, indicating "generally favorable" reviews.
+Ellie Gibson of Eurogamer referred to Candy Crush Saga as one of 2013's Games of the Year.